ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 # Installation
-In repository exist prebuilded image for SD card [image/sd_image.img](image/sd_image.img), need to flash it to SD card and install to device.
+In repository exist prebuilded images for SD card in folder [image](image), need to flash it to SD card and install to device.
+- If Sipeed Lichee RV board is used please use [image/sd_image_lichee.img](image/sd_image_lichee.img)
+- If ClockworkPi DevTerm R01 board is used please use [image/sd_image_devterm.img](image/sd_image_devterm.img)

 ## Windows
 Could use https://etcher.balena.io/#download-etcher for flash image to SD card.